phuel/pacview/README.md

 ## Accessing packages on remote computers

+`pacview` can execute all commands via `ssh` when a username and hostname is given on the commandline.

 `pacview` can be called with a username and a hostname like:
 ```bash
 ./pacview.py user@host
 ```
+Alternatively the URI notation `ssh://user@host:port` can be used to specify the destination.

-The specified user must be able to log into the host using `ssh` without a password. `pacview` executes all commands via `ssh` when a username and hostname is given on the commandline.
+The specified user must be able to log into the host using `ssh` without a password.